Why we want to end the pulse oximetry postcode lottery

 - Have you heard of pulse oximetry screening?

 - Does your hospital offer pulse oximetry screening?

 - Would you like the test to be offered to your baby?

 - Have you had a baby who had a serious heart defect?

 - Was there a delay in diagnosis?

-Read more about Tommy’s story and why we firmly believe that pulse oximetry testing should be a mandatory part of newborn screening.
+Read Tommy’s story, which highlights why we firmly believe that pulse oximetry testing should be a mandatory part of newborn screening.

 Also you can read more about the process on the University of Birmingham‘s website.
 We’re proud to be working alongside them to help ensure every newborn is offered the test that could help save their life.